OfqualGovUK/ofqual-recognition-citizen-api/README.md

 - **`AzureAdB2C:SignedOutCallbackPath`**
   The callback path when signing out of Azure B2C, typically set to `/signout-callback-oidc`.

+- **`GovUkNotify:ApiKey`**
+  The API key for the GovUK Notify library to function.

+- **`GovUkNotify:TemplateIds`**
+  The collection of TemplateIds used for sending out GovUK Notify emails.

+- **`GovUkNotify:TemplateIds:AccountCreation`**
+  The specific TemplateId used for GovUK Notify account creation emails.

 - **`ConnectionStrings:OfqualODS`**
   Connection string for accessing the Ofqual ODS (Organisational Data Service) database.